robiso/translation-slovenin/README.md

 ## How this works
 The translations are all in the si_SL.csv file.
-Why in CVS?
+Why in CSV?
 That's how all other major CMSes do it, so there must be a good reason for it.

 You will see something like this a lot: